Relaxation of imbalance in a disordered XX model with on-site dephasing: Different timescales

 for $j \ll L$, where

 and we have used $\langle (h_{j}-h_{j+1})^2 \rangle\sim 2 W^2/3$ for the box distribution $(-W,W)$.
 Henceforth we shall write $a(\gamma, W)$ as $a$.

-In Fig.~\ref{fig4}(a) we see a very good agreement between our approximate prediction in Eq.~\ref{eigenvaluesapp} and numerical results for the low magnitude eigenvalues of the Liouvillian.
+In Fig.~\ref{fig4}(a) we see a very good agreement between our approximate prediction in Equation~\eqref{eigenvaluesapp} and numerical results for the low magnitude eigenvalues of the Liouvillian.
 Now we turn our attention to the eigenvectors.
 As shown before, imbalance has a constant support which was significant for odd/even $j$ in clean obc systems.
-Small perturbations around this value due to disorder, does not affect the overall scheme of things upon averaging over many disorder realizations, as can be verified from Fig.~\ref{fig4}(b).
+Small perturbations around this value due to disorder do not affect the overall scheme of things upon averaging over many disorder realizations, as can be verified from Fig.~\ref{fig4}(b).
 As seen in Fig.~\ref{fig4}(b), for odd $j$, $\mathcal{I}_j$ is almost the same for clean and disordered obc systems with even $L$.
-For even $j$ on the other had this quantity is no longer identically $0$ as the symmetry of the system is broken due to disorder, and shows a $(\sqrt 2j)^2/L^2$ scaling.
+For even $j$ on the other hand this quantity is no longer identically $0$, as the symmetry of the system is broken due to disorder and shows a $(\sqrt 2j)^2/L^2$ scaling.
 However, this does not seriously affect the evolution as their magnitude is much smaller than for odd $j$.
 Consequently, for disordered obc systems,

-This is the behaviour seen in Fig.~\ref{fig4}(c), where disorder, $W=4$ , is chosen to be smaller to highlight Region IV (data for $W=10$ is similar at larger times, not shown).
+This is the behavior seen in Fig.~\ref{fig4}(c), where disorder, $W=4$ , is chosen to be smaller to highlight region IV (data for $W=10$ is similar at larger times and not shown).

 However, for the periodic case, we have a different scenario.
 Previously $\mathcal{I}(j)$ had no support for any $j$ in this regime for clean systems, but now, due to breaking of symmetry, $\mathcal{I}(j)\sim (\sqrt{2}j)^2/L^2$ as evident from Fig.~\ref{fig4}(b).
 The eigenvalues as seen in Fig.~\ref{fig4}(a) follow the same scaling law as obc (the degeneracy in the smallest magnitude eigenvalue is resolved as we increase $j$).
-Hence, we get, Indeed this is what we see in Fig.~\ref{fig4}(d), including the lack of $L$ dependence in the result.
+Hence we get Indeed this is what we see in Fig.~\ref{fig4}(d), including the lack of $L$ dependence in the result.
+For smaller $W$, e.g. $W=4$, using theoretical $a$ in Equation~(\ref{a}) differs slightly from numerical data (not shown); however, time dependence is still $1/t^{3/2}$.

+We can see that the difference between open and periodic boundary conditions comes due to different scaling of the overlaps of imbalance with eigenvectors.
+On a more physical note it is worth observing that the imbalance dynamics will agree between open and boundary conditions at least up to extensive times $ t \propto L$ when the causal cone hits a boundary and the system starts to feel the boundary condition.
+This can be seen in Fig.~\ref{figinsert}, where we compare dynamics for two types of boundary conditions.
+We can see that indeed for $L=50$ the obc and pbc data overlap until around $t\sim 10$, while for $L=500$ there is overlap until almost an order of magnitude larger, $t \sim 80$.